MiltonGreat/Global-Temperature-Time-Series/README.md

-# Global-Temperature-Time-Series
+# Global-Temperature-Datset-Analysis

 ### Overview

-The Global Temperature Dataset Analysis project provides an in-depth exploration of historical temperature data to study long-term climate trends.
-By visualizing temperature changes over decades and analyzing their correlation with environmental factors like CO2 emissions or land use, this project highlights patterns critical for understanding climate change.

-### Key Features

-Data Cleaning:
-- Handling missing temperature readings using interpolation.
-- Identifying and addressing outliers caused by unusual weather events.
-- Standardizing data formats for seamless analysis.

-Data Transformation:
-- Normalizing temperature values to account for changes in recording methods over time.

-Visualization:
-- Temperature trends across decades.
-- Correlation matrix of temperature and other environmental factors.
-- Distribution of normalized temperature values.
+This project performs an extensive analysis of global temperature data to identify long-term climate trends and patterns.
+The analysis involves data cleaning, visualization, and transformation, with an emphasis on handling missing values, outliers, and normalization.
+The project highlights key trends in global temperature fluctuations, shedding light on the impact of climate change over time.

 ### Dataset Information

-The dataset consists of temperature records for Earth's surface, collected from multiple sources.
-The data spans from 1880 to 2016, and it includes the following columns:
+The dataset used is Global Temperature Time Series, which contains monthly global temperature anomalies from 1880 to 2016.
+The dataset includes the following columns:

 - Source: The dataset source (e.g., GCAG, GISTEMP).
 - Date: The date the temperature was recorded.
 - Mean: The average global temperature anomaly (in °C) for the given date.
 - Year: The extracted year from the Date column.

-#### Data Quality Concerns Addressed
+### Features of the Analysis

+Data Cleaning and Preprocessing
+- Date Conversion: The Date column is converted to a datetime format, and the Year is extracted for further analysis.
-- Missing Data: Missing values are interpolated based on surrounding data.
+- Handling Missing Data: Missing values in the Mean column are interpolated using a linear method.
-- Outliers: Extreme values are identified using statistical thresholds and flagged or removed.
+- Outlier Detection: Outliers in the Mean column are identified using the Z-score method and can be removed based on the project needs.
-- Normalization: Temperature values are scaled to a consistent range to allow fair comparisons across years.
+- Normalization: The Mean column is normalized using Min-Max Scaling to standardize the data and enable fair comparison across years.

-### Expected Output
+### Key Outputs

-- Global Temperature Trend Plot: A line plot showing the global temperature trend from 1880 to 2016, highlighting key fluctuations over time.
+- Global Temperature Trend: The line plot shows global temperature trends from 1880 to 2016, highlighting major temperature fluctuations and shifts over time.
+- Normalized Temperature Distribution: A histogram depicting the distribution of normalized temperature values.
-- Correlation Heatmap: A heatmap showing correlations between the numerical columns, with a strong correlation (0.82) between the Year and Mean temperature.
+- Correlation Matrix: A heatmap showing correlations between the numerical columns, helping to understand relationships between temperature and other environmental factors.

-#### Output

-Visualizations:
+### Visualizations

-- Global temperature trends over time.
+- Global Temperature Trend: Line plot showing the global temperature trend over time, comparing the original and normalized temperature data.
-- Correlation matrix of numeric variables.
-- Histogram of normalized temperatures.
+- Temperature Distribution: Histogram of normalized temperatures with KDE (Kernel Density Estimation) to analyze the spread of temperature values.

-Cleaned Dataset:
-- Saved as cleaned_temperature_data.csv in the project directory.
+- Correlation Heatmap: Heatmap showing correlations between numerical variables in the dataset, such as Year and Mean temperature anomaly.

-### Insights
+### Key Findings

+- Global Temperature Trend: The data reveals a steady increase in global temperatures over time, with recent decades showing the most significant warming.
-- Correlation between Year and Mean Temperature: The dataset shows a strong positive correlation of 0.82 between the Year and the Mean temperature anomaly, indicating that the Earth's surface temperature has been steadily increasing over time.
+- Correlation between Year and Temperature: The dataset shows a strong positive correlation (0.82) between Year and the Mean temperature anomaly, suggesting that global temperatures have been rising consistently.
-- Visualizing Trends: The global temperature trend over time exhibits clear patterns of warming, especially in recent decades.
+- Normalized Temperature Distribution: After normalization, the temperature values are scaled between 0 and 1, allowing for a more consistent comparison across years.

 ### Future Work